manutter51/barnum/README.md

 it will be given a map containing the event data.
 This map will be passed through the validation function, if any, and after successfully validating, will be passed to the handler function.
 The handler function will do whatever processing is necessary, and then return a result.
-The result will always be a vector containing a status key (`:ok` or `:ok-go`, for example), an optional relay event key, plus the result data.
-By convention, an event handler should always return all the data that was given to it, presumably modified by the handler, so that application state can be easily threaded through a chain of event handlers.
+The result will always be a map containing predefined keys for `:status` and `:data`, as well as any additional keys like `:next` containing the next event to fire, or `:message` for any error messages.
+The result map will also contain a key of `:barnum.events/context` containing information about the details of event handling, such as which handlers were fired, what time (in milliseconds) each handler began, and any errors which arose.

-The relay event key is used to specify the next event to be fired, to avoid the stack overflow that might occur if one handler fired an event that triggered a handler that fired an event that triggered a handler, etc. etc. By returning the relay event key from the handler, trampoline-style, each handler can pass data on to the next stage of processing without tying up a stack frame.
+The `:next` event key is used to specify the next event to be fired, to avoid the stack overflow that might occur if one handler fired an event that triggered a handler that fired an event that triggered a handler, etc. etc. By returning the `:next` event key from the handler, trampoline-style, each handler can pass data on to the next stage of processing without tying up a stack frame.
 If processing is complete and no further events need to be triggered, simply omit the relay event key, and Barnum will return